TimNEverett/supaqueue/readme.md

 #### Explanation

-This command will do the following:
+The `pnpm supaqueue:install` command will do the following:

-1. Link to your supabase project
+1. Link to your supabase project (using your project ref and db password)
 2. Generate a supaqueue_secret
 3. Save the supaqueue_secret to your supabase project's secrets
 4. Retrieve your project's anon key